DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment

-The evaluation results on single domain dialog tasks are presented in Table~\ref{tab:main_results_ms}.
-DyBBT demonstrates strong performance across all three domains.
-The results reveal that DyBBT's cognitive enables more efficient policy learning: by dynamically allocating computational resources based on real-time cognitive signals, DyBBT achieves higher task success with significantly fewer dialog turns compared to methods relying on static exploration heuristics, population level evolution or GPT-4 based policy.
-This efficiency gain is particularly pronounced in complex domains like Taxi, where slot dependencies create challenging exploration landscapes that DyBBT navigates more effectively through its principled switching mechanism.
+The results in Table~\ref{tab:main_results_ms} show that DyBBT achieves strong performance across all three single-domain tasks.
+DyBBT's cognitive state representation enables more efficient policy learning, leading to higher success rates with fewer turns compared to baselines.
+This advantage is especially pronounced in complex domains like Taxi, where slot dependencies create challenging exploration landscapes that DyBBT navigates effectively through its principled switching mechanism.